Part 4: Making the Plan for Planning Your Plan of the Project Plan – What Do We Need to Get This Software Development Party Started!

 That said, there are a couple of considerations for determining the right technology.
 The first is what you are currently using.
 The second is what is most appropriate for your needs.
 If these are the same, that simplifies the process.
 The new solution can be created in the technology you currently use.
 This is common — and more often than not, the best-case scenario — but it isn’t always the best answer to take your business to the next level.
 To figure that out takes some input from both you and your developer.

 Remember, you are the content eXpert and the developer is the technology eXpert.
+Keep an open mind as plans for your software development project take shape.
 You should feel comfortable relying on your developer’s eXpertise to make technology recommendations based on the scope of your needs.
 Don’t be married to something that isn’t the right fit.
 You may regret it later.
 This is where conversations with multiple development firms can help so you can be confident you have made a good decision in the end to get the right type of solution built by the right company.

 Even if the developer is familiar with your industry that doesn’t mean the developer is familiar with your particular business model.
-You will need to eXplain it in detail, maybe multiple times, before they understand it well enough to translate it into a software solution.
+As you plan your software development project, you will need to eXplain it in detail, maybe multiple times, before they understand it well enough to translate it into a software solution.
 Whatever concrete elements you can provide will help draw the picture of what you are trying to do.
 Old reports, data input forms, spreadsheets, diagrams, needs analysis and a list of requirements all help the developer understand what you are trying to achieve.
 The earlier those things can be gathered, the better the planning process will be.
 However, don’t eXpect that those resources can stand alone without any eXplanation of how they fit into your workflow.
 The developer will not know the nuance of how they are used in your business.
 You will need to eXplain that.

 Working through the resources with your developer will help you be more clear in your eXplanations about how things should work and will bring into focus the overall scope of the project.
 As you begin to eXplain how each element fits into your workflow, you may recognize inefficiencies that you want to change during the course of development.
 Being patient with this part of the process will improve the final solution and likely your business processes overall.